Principles underlying financial-statement reporting and notes

 The computation of accrued amounts and amounts due to these pension funds is based on statistical and actuarial calculations of experts.

-About defined-benefit pension plans, pension costs are determined on the basis of various economic and demographic assumptions using the projected unit credit method, which take account of the number of insurance years actually earned through the date of valuation.
-Amongst the computational assumptions considered by the Group are, inter alia, the expected future rate of salary increases, long-term interest earned on retirement assets, retirement patterns and life expectancy.
+As regards defined-benefit pension plans, pension costs are determined on the basis of various economic and demographic assumptions using the projected unit credit method, which take account of the number of insurance years actually earned through the date of valuation.
+Amongst the computational assumptions taken into account by the Group are, inter alia, the expected future rate of salary increases, long-term interest earned on retirement assets, retirement patterns and life expectancy.
 The valuations are undertaken annually by independent actuaries.
 Plan assets are re-measured annually at fair values.

 Pension costs comprise three components: